goedh452/homebridge-http-sprinkler/README.md

 Based on homebridge-http-switch from vectronic (https://github.com/vectronic/homebridge-http-switch)

-A plugin for sprinkler that can be controlled with an API.
+A plugin for sprinklers that can be controlled with an API.

 # Installation